top of page

 2. Faster Emergency Response

-With a traditional alarm, someone has to:
+With a traditional alarm, someone must:

-Hear the alarm
+• Hear the alarm

-Assess the situation
+• Assess the situation

-Decide to call 911
+• Decide to call 911

-Wait on hold or explain the address
+• Wait on hold or explain the address

 3. Protection Against False Alarm Fatigue

-Modern monitored systems don't just watch for flames.
-They integrate a full suite of sensors:
+Modern monitored systems don't just watch for flames; they integrate a full suite of sensors:

-Smoke detectors – catch early-stage combustion
+• Smoke detectors – catch early-stage combustion

-Carbon monoxide detectors – alert to the "invisible killer" that produces no smoke or visible warning signs
+• Carbon monoxide detectors – alert to the "invisible killer" that produces no smoke or visible warning signs

 5. Insurance Premium Discounts

-Most homeowners and commercial property insurers reward monitored alarm systems with meaningful discounts on premiums — sometimes between 5% and 20%, depending on your provider and coverage type.
+Most homeowners and commercial property insurers reward monitored alarm systems with meaningful discounts on premiums—sometimes between 5% and 20%, depending on your provider and coverage type.

 6. Peace of Mind for Businesses and Commercial Properties